aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/metafilerenderingoptions/emfplusdualrenderingmode/_index.md

 EMF+ Dual metafiles contains both EMF+ and EMF parts.
 MS Word and GDI+ always renders EMF+ part.
 Aspose.Words currently doesn't fully supports all EMF+ records and in some cases rendering result of EMF part looks better then rendering result of EMF+ part.

 This option is used only when metafile is rendered as vector graphics.
-When metafile is rendered to bitmap, EMF+ part is always used.The default value is EmfPlusWithFallback.
+When metafile is rendered to bitmap, EMF+ part is always used.

+The default value is EmfPlusWithFallback.

 ### Examples